utopia-rise/godot-kotlin-jvm/docs/src/doc/contribution/setup.md

 Make sure that Java is installed and its PATH set in your system as well (at least Java 9 is needed!).

-1. Clone godot repo with the stable tag you want do deveop for (3.4.4-stable in this example). `git clone git@github.com:godotengine/godot.git 3.4.4-stable --recursive`
+1. Clone godot repo with the stable tag you want to develop for (3.5-stable in this example). `git clone git@github.com:godotengine/godot.git 3.5-stable --recursive`

 2. In the `godot-root` dir, run the following command: `git submodule add git@github.com:utopia-rise/godot-kotlin-jvm.git modules/kotlin_jvm`